EliasB8/Simon-Game/README.md

 # Simon-Game
-A simon-gmae build in HTML, CSS, JS and jQuery.
+The simon-game build in HTML, CSS, JS and jQuery.

 The Game goes like this
   Firstly, the game shows the first colour.
 The user clicks on one the showen button.